bonitasoft/bonita-doc/md/software-extensibility.md

 ### Authentication service

-In Teamwork, Efficiency, and Performance editions
+In Teamwork, Efficiency, Performance and Entreprise editions

 From Bonita 6.3, the Engine authentication service is considered to be an official extension point of the solution.
 It is now safe to provide your own implementation of this service to better fit the needs of your projects.
 [Default authentication implementations](user-authentication-overview.md) are provided allow to check user credentials from the Bonita database, LDAP or a CAS SSO server (using JAAS).